Mamta06102004/movie-recommendation-system/README.md

 1. **Data Preprocessing:**

 -The raw dataset is loaded, and key features such as Movie_Genre, Movie_Keywords, Movie_Tagline, Movie_Cast, and Movie_Director are selected.
--Missing values in these features are handled by replacing them with an empty string.
+-Missing values in these features are handled by replacing them with an empty string. <br>
 2. **Feature Engineering:**

--The selected features are combined into a single string for each movie to create a comprehensive textual representation of the movie's content.
+-The selected features are combined into a single string for each movie to create a comprehensive textual representation of the movie's content.<br>
 3. **Text Vectorization:**

 -The combined textual data is converted into numerical form using the TF-IDF Vectorizer, which measures the importance of each word relative to the entire dataset.
-This ensures that common words have lower weights, while unique words have higher weights.
+This ensures that common words have lower weights, while unique words have higher weights.   <br>
 4. **Similarity Calculation:**

 -The Cosine Similarity technique is used to calculate the similarity between movies based on their vectorized representations.
-This method provides a score between 0 and 1, where a higher score indicates greater similarity.
+This method provides a score between 0 and 1, where a higher score indicates greater similarity.  <br>
 5. **Recommendation Generation:**

 -When a user provides a movie title, the system identifies similar movies by ranking them based on their cosine similarity scores.
-The top results are then recommended to the user.
+The top results are then recommended to the user.  <br>